The Option Of Seeing A Therapist About Your Social Issues Or Related Problems

 Seeing a counselor can be pricey.
 If money's tight for you there are many options for seeing one more cheaply:

-- As I mentioned at the beginning of the article, If you're in university or college your school may offer free mental health services to their students.
-For example, you may be entitled to eight sessions each semester.
+- If you're in university or college your school may offer free mental health services to their students.

 - Some counselors, or mental health agencies that offer therapy, will adjust their hourly rate based on your income.
 Some agencies will even fully subsidize the cost of counseling if your income is very low.